joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 Shall we dig?
 That's rhetorical, I don't care what you think.

 - Let's give this a shot: `print(mentions.data[0].author_id)` and amazingly it returns `15830229`.
 What is this mysterious `author-id`?
 For that we'll need to explore `mentions.includes` where the user data lives.
 I'll spoil the surprise for you, it's the user `id` of the tweet author.
-Interstingly, this doesn't appear anywhere in the commands we've used above, but it should solve out problem of tying `mentions.data` to the user data in `mentions.include`.
+Interstingly, this doesn't appear anywhere in the commands we've used above, but it should solve our problem of tying `mentions.data` to the user data in `mentions.includes`.

 - Trying `print(mentions.includes.id)` returns an error `AttributeError: 'dict' object has no attribute 'id'`.
 Cool cool, makes sense. `includes` itself is a Python dictionary so it doesn't have attributes, it has key-value pairs.
 This is unlike `data` which is a list.
 So let's use the key `users`.
 - `print(mentions.includes['users'].id)` returns an error `AttributeError: 'list' object has no attribute 'id'`.
 Great, further down the rabbit hole we go.
 Our friend `mentions.includes` is a dictionary with the key `users`, but the key `users` contains a list of users.
 As stated above, this key contains: `id`, `name`, and `username`.
-So hopefully indexing the `users` key like we did above will allow us to use atrributes, only this time we're 5786.98 (estimated) levels deep in a single object.
+So hopefully indexing the `users` key like we did above for `data` will allow us to use atrributes, only this time we're 5786.98 (estimated) levels deep in a single object.
-- `print(mentions.includes['users'][0].id)` returns `15830229` Bingo, bango, blamo! this is the Twitter user `id` in the `tweepy.User` class from the , wait for it:
+- `print(mentions.includes['users'][0].id)` returns `15830229` Bingo, bango, blamo!
+This is the Twitter user `id` in the `tweepy.User` class from the , wait for it:

 List at index 0, of the key `users`, of the dictionary `includes` of the Tweepy `tweepy.tweet.Tweet` class.
 Please shoot me now.